Ruslana-Kuzmina/education/up_skill/Business_Analyst_Fundamentals/03-Software_Development_Life_Cycle.md

 - Operation/Deployment
 - Maintenance

 The Waterfall model is usually associated with tons of requirements documents, predefined templates, and a rigid approval process.
 The use of Waterfall in modern IT is rare.

 The model is applicable to small projects if:
-	* the requirements are known, understood, and well documented
+- the requirements are known, understood, and well documented
-	* there are no conflicting requirements
+- there are no conflicting requirements
-	* there is no problem with the availability of Developers with the required qualification level
+- there is no problem with the availability of Developers with the required qualification level
-	* the product to be developed deals with the high-risk area (medical care, military industry, aircraft industry, etc.)
+- the product to be developed deals with the high-risk area (medical care, military industry, aircraft industry, etc.)

 #### Advantages
-- Is easy to use while managing a project.
+- Is easy to use while managing a project
-- Due to its rigidity, development is fast, cost and timeframe are predetermined.
+- Due to its rigidity, development is fast, cost and timeframe are predetermined

 #### Disadvantages
 - The product is not accessible for stakeholders until the very end of the project.